proflamyt/300days-of-hacking/Day13/README.md

 **Transport Layer** : Sorts out who is suppose to get that data, make sure it gets to them .
 (TCP, UDP)

 **Application Layer** : content

+Transport `x
+port : 16-bit number used to direct traffic to specific servuces on a network computer